hypothete/shiny-machine/README.md

 ![A photo of shiny machine version 4](./images/machine-v4.jpg)

-*The Shiny Machine, v 4.0.0*

-The Shiny Machine is an ESP32-powered device that hunts shiny pokemon in Pokemon Ultra Sun & Ultra Moon (USUM).
+The Shiny Machine is an ESP32-powered device that hunts shiny pokemon in Pokemon Ultra Sun & Ultra Moon.

 ## Background